IceDragon200/rm-macl/README.md

 ```
 1 .
 Test all scripts, and ensure that they can work standalone (if possible).
 2 .
 Actually write some form of documentation.
 3 .
-Add proper file tracking to Skinj for debugging purposes.
-4 .
 Finish the _path-win_ commands.
 ```

 ## CHANGES